akohout/kassel-data-science-meetup/README.md

 # kassel-data-science-meetup

-Slides, scripts, and what else from the Kassel Data-Science meetups
+Slides, scripts, and what else from the Kassel Data-Science meetups.

+Check the according date folders and look for the according presentation.

+## 2017-10-24

+* Intro
+* Einführung in Tensorflow
+* Probabilistische Zeitreihenprognose mit KNN
+* Der Einsatz von R bei Predictive Maintenance: ein Anwendungsbeispiel der TRUMPF Laser GmbH